sadegh15khedry/CreditCard-Transaction-Anomaly-Detection-Using-IsolationForest/README.md

 -

 ## Overview
-IThis project implements anomaly detection in credit card transactions using the Isolation Forest algorithm.
+This project implements anomaly detection in credit card transactions using the Isolation Forest algorithm.
 The dataset used includes transaction details such as year, month, department, division, merchant, and transaction amount.

 ### Installation